 Aside from preparing all of your application materials, it’s essential to prepare a budget to have realistic expectations of the money you’ll need to invest into your medical education.

-Students can expect to pay around $70,000 a year for tuition and fees.
+Students can expect to pay around $24,000 for 30 credits and around $1069 in fees per semester.
 However, Tulane offers its students scholarships and needs-based and merit-based awards to help cover some of these costs.

 Now that you know the admission requirements to get into Tulane, you might be wondering how to elevate your application to stand out amongst the crowd.
 Follow these three tips to differentiate your application: